Which painkillers help in osteoarthritis of the knee?

 Photo of a man taking painkillers

 Anti-inflammatory painkillers like ibuprofen can relieve pain caused by osteoarthritis.
-But because they can also have side effects, they should only be taken when needed.
+But because they can have side effects too, they should only be taken when needed.
 It is also best to use them together with other treatments such as exercise therapy.

 Pain caused by osteoarthritis can be treated with non-steroidal (NSAIDs).
-These medications have an inflammation-reducing and pain-relieving effect.
+These medications reduce and relieve pain.
 Examples of NSAIDs include diclofenac, ibuprofen and naproxen.
 Two other anti-inflammatory painkillers with a similar effect are celecoxib and etoricoxib.
 These are (also known as coxibs).

 Instead of taking tablets, you can apply an NSAID like diclofenac to your knee as a cream or gel.
-Studies show that using a cream or gel can effectively relieve the pain, but it needs to be applied 3 to 4 times a day to work.
+Studies show that using a cream or gel can effectively relieve the pain, but it needs to be applied three to four times a day to work.

 The drug etofenamate is available in the form of a cream or gel too.
 But there's no good-quality research on its effectiveness.